amazeeio/docs/automated_deployments.md

 ## On production sites

-The deployment strategy used at amazee.io is heavily inspired by capistrano.
+The deployment strategy used at amazee.io for production is heavily inspired by capistrano.

 ##### Filesystem Structure